 For several years Mr. Klopfer worked as a New Mexico prosecutor and as a public defender.
 And afterwards Mr. Klopfer worked with the Navajo Nation Department of Justice, performing primarily labor and employment law.

 In 2011 Mr. Klopfer started his law practice.
-Mr. Klopfer believed that in starting his own practice, he can be more effective in helping ordinary people and businesses deal with a variety of legal issues.
+Mr. Klopfer believed that in starting his own practice, he can be more effective in helping ordinary people deal with a variety of legal issues.

 New Mexico Criminal Defense Lawyers Association (NMCDLA); New Mexico Trial Lawyers Association (NMTLA); American Civil Liberties Union of New Mexico (ACLU); Gallup/McKinley County Chamber of Commerce.

 Supreme Court of the United States — 2008

 U.S. Court of Appeals, 10th Circuit — 2007

 U.S. District Court of New Mexico — 2007